MarkEdmondson1234/langchain-github/webapp/README.md

   --substitutions=_IMAGE_NAME=edmonbrain,_SERVICE_NAME=edmonbrain-app,_REGION=europe-west3,_GCS_BUCKET=bucket-to-store-vectorstore,_SERVICE_ACCOUNT=your-service-account@your-project.iam.gserviceaccount.com
 ```

-Or preferably set up a Cloud Build Trigger for each git commit
+Or preferably set up a Cloud Build Trigger for each git commit.
+* cloudbuild.yaml is a longer running build for making the Docker image needed for the Cloud Run
+* cloudbuild_cloudrun.yaml only copies across the files and deploys to Cloud Run without needing to install pip libaraires and system stuff too

 ## WebApp